jjgecon/vs_code_workflow/README.md

 ...
 ```

-### Interactive job: example jupyter notebook

-### Calling a job with `sbatch`
+### Calling a Job with `sbatch`

-The code `usefull_codes/test_sbatch_code.bash` is an example on how you can send jobs to the HPC that do not require interaction.
+The code `useful_codes/test_sbatch_code.bash` is an example of how you can send jobs to the HPC that do not require interaction.
 It works as a sequence of terminal commands and starts with the computing resources you need as well as other information.
-To learn more about sending jobs please refer to the [documentation](https://southernmethodistuniversity.github.io/hpc_docs/tutorials/slurm/best_practices.html).
+To learn more about sending jobs, please refer to the [documentation](https://southernmethodistuniversity.github.io/hpc_docs/tutorials/slurm/best_practices.html).